 I take a dosage of 1000mg of fish oil daily as its effects have been widely studied and fairly conclusive.
 My favorite brands:

 The positive effects of this supplement have been widely studied as well, so I’ve been using it since I’m doing weight training as well as part of my overall training regimen.
+It might be the best supplement to use in fact, since it has proven effects and little to no downsides.
 I use MyProtein’s Creatine Monohydrate pack.
+If you want something better you can get Creapure.
+Creapure® is the brand name for pure creatine monohydrate produced by AlzChem Trostberg GmbH in Germany.
+MyProtein sells both Creapure and Creatine Monohydrate, and Creapure costs around 3x as much.

 I’ve experimented with vitamins over the years but have never found any obvious results due to their intake.
-The scientific opinion these days seems to be that unless you have major nutritional deficits you should be able to obtain all the vitamins you need from your feed and some daily exposure to sun.
+The scientific opinion these days seems to be that unless you have major nutritional deficits you should be able to obtain all the vitamins you need from your food and some daily exposure to sun (Vitamin D).
 I do regular bloodwork to make sure that all my levels are good.
 A good doctor will easily identify any issues there and suggest which supplements to take, if any.

 While multivitamins may appear to be an easy panacea, their execution tends to be poor.
 Focusing too heavily on the “multi” aspect, most tend to have below-optimal dosages of vitamins, tending to focus more on having a plethora of vitamins/minerals present.
+Some vitamins are simply not really needed at all (vitamin C for example).
 It is likely more prudent to get a few specific vitamins and minerals in isolation.

 What supplements have worked for you?
 I’m curious to know, just leave a comment below.